 Again, there’s no wrong or right here and it’s very much on a case by case basis depending on the property and location.
-I do invest whether there are a lot of other investors because the properties are by the beach in the inner city.
-However all the blocks are very small (
+I do invest where there are a lot of other investors because the properties are by the beach near the inner city.
+However all the blocks are very small.

 Large gap between the price of an equivalent second hand property

 If your property investing strategy targets brand new properties then sometimes it can be hard for you or even valuers to calculate what a property is worth.
 Just because 100 other properties have been sold in the building doesn’t mean properties are worth that amount, they could have all been completely unsophisticated amateur investors that just assumed they were buying well.

 One way to see if you’re paying too much is to see what a renovated second hand property is selling for in the neighbourhood and then see how much of a premium you are paying for brand new.

 I looked at an example for a client in the past where a 2 bedroom unit in a very large block with high strata fees was costing around the same as a three bedroom house with a reasonable sized garden just round the corner.

 Now whilst some may still like the brand new property for the depreciation benefits, the larger house was perhaps more suited to the local demographic of buyers and renters and offered more value.